 - Mapping / lightweight GIS, including the display of vector and raster data, and the manual creation of vector shapes.

 - Full versioning (the ability to review and, if necessary, reverse all changes made to a dataset) achieved through an append-only data store.

 - Customisable data storage and user interfaces, including logic.
 Data schemas and UIs are created using XML definition files.
 Customisable logic includes defaults, validation, “repeat any record” (or a selected record), and other automation to speed data entry.

 - Dataset compatibility from the moment of creation.
 As part of project setup, users can alias core concepts in archaeological recording with their own terms.
 This initial process replaces resource-intensive manual column mapping at the time of ingest into a repository while still producing semantically compatible datasets for regional and comparative research (a process accomplished through a novel application of localisation / internationalisation).

-Download the FAIMS mobile app from the Google Play store using the link below and trial our demonstration modules.
+Download the FAIMS mobile app from the FAIMS website and trial our demonstration modules.
 Use the Getting Started guide to learn about the FAIMS mobile platform:

 Access the FAIMS Mobile Platform user documentation here:

 For support with all FAIMS tools, access the knowledge base here: